Clayell/TargetInterceptPlanner/README.md

 #### Info given back to help you plan:
 * The time of the next launch window to your parking orbit at the target azimuth/inclination
     * Also shows the nth launch window from the current time, where n is user-defined (max of 100, but this can be changed in settings)
-* The delta-V of the maneuver from your parking orbit to an intersection with the target
+* A maneuver node from your parking orbit to an intersection with the target
+* A maneuver node from your intersect trajectory to rendezvous with the target
 * The time spent in your parking orbit while waiting for the maneuver
     * Can also show the phasing angle from the current position
 * Map view visualizations of the parking orbit, transfer orbit, and phasing angle (and target orbit if using a manual target)